bp-studio/box-pleating-studio/src/client/README.md

 # Client

-BP Studio Client is in charge of the interactions inside the workspace area.
+BP Studio Client is in charge of the workspace area.
 It creates a [Core](../core/README.md) worker for each opened project, handles user interactions and render the graphics using [PIXI.js](https://pixijs.com/).

+As the Client bundles PIXI, it is much larger in bundled size.
+Therefore, it is built separately from the App so that the App can be initialized faster.

 Notice that we do not install the entire `pixi.js` NPM package, and instead we install individual packages that are actually used in this project.